IT Focus Area: Security

 10 Reasons Why Your Organization Needs Data Loss Prevention

 Data volume has been growing exponentially, dramatically increasing opportunities for theft and accidental disclosure of sensitive information.
 According to International Data Corp (IDC), the "global datasphere" will reach 163 zettabytes by 2025.
 To put that in perspective, if every gigabyte in a zettabyte were a brick, one zettabyte would be the equivalent of 258 Great Walls of China.
 And more than a quarter of data will be real-time in nature.
 This reality, along with increases in the portability of data, employee mobility and penalties for failing to comply with strict data protection regulations such as the EU GDPR and New York Cybersecurity Requirements raise the question: “What more can organizations do to protect themselves and their stakeholders?”
-An integral part of the answer may be data loss prevention (DLP).
+An integral part of the answer is data loss prevention (DLP).

 DLP identifies, monitors and protects data in use, data in motion on your network, and data at rest in your data storage area or on desktops, laptops, mobile phones or tablets.
 Through deep content inspection and a contextual security analysis of transactions, DLP systems act as enforcers of data security policies.
 They provide a centralized management framework designed to detect and prevent the unauthorized use and transmission of your confidential information.
 DLP protects against mistakes that lead to data leaks and intentional misuse by insiders, as well as external attacks on your information infrastructure.